Logo

 In a minority of individuals, polyps develop at a very early age from their late teens to early twenties.
 In such individuals, they usually have underlying inherited genetic diseases such as Familial Adenomatous Polyposis (FAP) or Peutz-Jeghers Syndrome.
 In the case of FAP, over a hundred polyps can be found in the colon and the individual is at a much higher risk of developing colorectal cancer.
 Thankfully, such genetic diseases are very uncommon in our local context and account for less than 1% of our patients who have diagnosed polyps.

 It is important not to be overly worried about colonic polyps.
-Most polyps can be easily discovered and cleanly removed during a colonoscopy and are often still in a benign stage.
+Most polyps in Singapore can be easily discovered and cleanly removed during a colonoscopy and are often still in a benign stage.
 This is the reason why a colonoscopy is being advocated by the Ministry of Health Singapore as one of the screening tests for the colon in individuals nearing the age of 50.

 When should